 Yes.
 These credits are considered distance learning or tech credits.
 No more than eight distance learning/tech hours can count towards compliance in single compliance year.
 A maximum of eight (8) hours can be carried forward to the next compliance year.
 See Regulation 5B.

-The Commission will accredit these seminars on rare occasions if there is an on-site commentator and if the participants have an opportunity to directly ask questions of the speaker.
+The Commission will accredit these seminars as live in person on rare occasions if there is an on-site commentator and if the participants have an opportunity to directly ask questions of the cimmentator and/or the actual speaker.
+If you are viewing the presentation at the desk in your office or if there is not a qualified commentator in the room, then the course will be accredited as online.
 See Regulation 5B.
 1.

 No, activity consisting solely of the viewing or hearing of pre-recorded material may not be awarded CLE credit.
 See Rule 21 § 5.01(g).